 Since the early 1980s, two researchers – James Prochaska and Carlos DiClemente – had been working with smokers who wanted to quit.
-They observed that some quitted without any outside help.
+They observed that some quit without any outside help.
 In order to explore the observation further, they recruited 872 middle-aged volunteers who were smoking from Rhode Island and Texas through a newspaper advertisement.
 After classifying them into five groups, the study participants were followed for two years.
 Prochaska and DiClemente published their findings in 1983.

 In this study, they conceptualized quitting as a process (a journey) someone goes through in several stages – not as a one-time event.
 They considered the quitters would journey through four stages: from pre-contemplation to contemplation, action, and maintenance.
 Based on that premise, the participants were grouped into the following categories:

-- Pre-contemplators (Immotives): those who smoked but no intention of quitting; “there is nothing that I need to change”.
+- Pre-contemplators (Immotives): those who smoked but had no intention of quitting; “there is nothing that I need to change”.